Jedani/project-up/README.md

 # A simple create react app Navbar

-This is a simple Navbar I created for prctice purposes
+This is a simple Navbar I created for practice purposes